PayPal Betting Sites: Top Bookmakers That Accept Paypal

 BoyleSports lives and breathes horse racing betting, with the independent bookmaker having one of my favourite racing layouts and several other beneficial characteristics.
 I could access my betslip, a racing calendar, promotions, racecards, and upcoming bets with one click from the homepage, generating one of the most streamlined betting experiences I’ve had so far.

-But that’s enough of the horse racing betting advantages, what about PayPal?
+But that’s enough of the horse racing betting advantages, so what about PayPal?
 BoyleSports processes withdrawals using the e-wallet within a few hours, putting it up there with the fastest platforms.
 I was also happy to find a painless deposit process, with the PayPal pop-up just requiring my username and password before redirecting to the operator.
 The deposit landed in a blink of an eye as well, so there’s no need to wait around before betting.

 Pros & Cons of using Boylesports